mozilla-services/heka/docs/source/config/outputs/elasticsearch.rst

     overwriting existing ES documents.
 If the value specified is placed within
     %{}, it will be interpolated to its Field value.
 Default is allow ES to auto-generate the id.
+- raw_bytes_field ([]string):
+        This option allows you to specify a list of fields to be passed through the "clean" or "logstash_v0" formatters unchanged.

 Example: